amycardoso/lzw-text-file-compression/README.md

 # LZW Text Compressor and Decompressor
 The main objective of this project is to put into practice the theoretical concepts approached in the classroom related to media coding techniques.
-For this, a compressor and a decompressor of text were developed using the Lempel-Ziv-Welsh (LZW) algorithm with fixed dictionary size.
+For this, a compressor and a decompressor of text were developed using the Lempel-Ziv-Welch (LZW) algorithm with fixed dictionary size.
 Data entry is a TXT document whose output is a binary file containing the compressed data.

 ### Requirements